isomerpages/govtech-stp/_vaccinated-travel-lane/frequently-asked-questions.md

 A traveller who fails to undergo the required COVID-19 PCR tests may also be required, for public health reasons, to serve a Stay-Home Notice (SHN) / Stay Order at an SHN Dedicated Facility pursuant to the Infectious Diseases (COVID-19 – Stay Orders) Regulations 2020, and to pay for all charges related to his/her stay, as well as any additional COVID-19 tests required as part of the SHN regime.

-Further, the traveller’s VTP may be cancelled, and in such an event, he/she may be liable for the cost of their repatriation, including custody and maintenance pending repatriation.
+Further, the traveller’s VTP, and/or Visit Pass or Long-Term Pass may be cancelled, and in such an event, he/she may be liable for the cost of their repatriation, including custody and maintenance pending repatriation.
 Future VTP applications may also be rejected.

 ---